vipper36/blender_mmd_tools/README.md

 ### Theme
 This is still in-development and not good for normal use.
-If you want to use it, just install presets/interface_theme/*.xml from blender's theme installing dialog.
+If you want to use it, just install presets/interface_theme/*.xml via "Install Theme" feature in blender.

 ## License
 &copy; 2012-2016 sugiany, et al.